rockholla/terraform-packer-workshop/intermediate-terraform/exercises/06/README.md

 }
 ```

 Depending on the template structure, Terraform may parse and render structured data, or just a string.
 We can see in this case, that we actually see Terraform rendering something of a structured data item as an output.
 When you pass this same thing to other arguments of Terraform resources that accept only string.
-Say, user-data for an ec2-instance, Terraform will type-convert, and you don't need to worry about it.
+Say, user-data for an ec2-instance, Terraform will type-convert and handle that gracefully.

-We see quite a bit of the power of the template provider here though.
-Know that it exists, and use it.

 ## Best practices related to providers and modules